Follow our eligibility requirements

 - Get more requests that work for you by adjusting your trip preferences.
 Choose how far in advance you want to receive trip requests and how long you want the trips to be.

-- Opt into Book Instantly.
-Guests can book your vehicle without your approving their trip request.
+- With Book Instantly, guests can book your vehicle without your approving their trip request.

 - Set your trip earnings and damage coverage by choosing a Turo protection plan.
 You can change your plan at any time.
 Join us as a Commercial Host.

 - Turo is primarily a person-to-person car sharing platform.
 But rental car companies can share their fleets by offering commercial rental insurance to guests.
 Commercial Hosts remain responsible for any legal obligations, permits, airport permits, taxes, or fees that would otherwise apply to them.

 - Respond promptly to accept or decline guests’ trip requests.
 Do the same for request to extend or shorten a trip.
 In most cases, you’ll have eight hours to respond.
 You may have less time depending on how far in advance a guest submits their request.